mquinodo/OFF-PEAK/README.md

 This software was written by Mathieu Quinodoz in the group of Prof. Rivolta from the IOB in Basel, Switzerland.
 It was developped on Ubuntu 22.04.1 LTS.

-It can be used under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-For commercial uses of OFF-PEAK, please contact mathieu.quinodoz[at]iob.ch.
+OFF-PEAK can be used under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+For all commercial uses of OFF-PEAK, including the sale, lease, license, or transfer of OFF-PEAK or of results gained directly through OFF-PEAK to a for-profit organization, and for all contract research activities employing OFF-PEAK or make use of results gained directly through OFF-PEAK, please contact the authors.

 ## Prerequisites
 + BEDTools [[Link](https://bedtools.readthedocs.io/en/latest/content/installation.html)] (>= v2.25.0)